TriTechX/CoreBench/README.md

 ### Installation
-#### Linux
+#### Linux/Mac
-- Download version ```3.10.14``` of Python.
+- Download version ```3.10.14```+ of Python.
 - Download files ```main.py```, ```colours.py```, and ```requirements.txt```
 - Put them all in the same directory.
 - Enter this directory and run ```pip install -r requirements.txt```
-- Run ```sudo apt install neofetch```
 - Then run ```python3 main.py```
+- Linux portable image coming soon™
+- dmg will never exist
 #### Windows
 - **WINDOWS IS CURRENTLY UNSUPPORTED**
-#### MacOS
-- MacOS has not been tested.
 #### Core OS
 - Coming soon™
 ### Info and Devlog

-Windows users may run into issues such as lower scores, longer loading times, and inefficient hardware utilization.
-Higher end systems on Windows may achieve low scores compared to Linux users as the benchmark was designed for Linux
+Users running on Windows through Python interpreters may run into issues such as absurdly low scores, much longer loading times, and inefficient hardware utilization.
+The multicore method used in this program is NOT compatible with Windows.
+Higher end systems on Windows may achieve low scores compared to Linux users, as the benchmark was designed for Linux.
+If you desperately want to run this and get accurate results, I guess you could make a tiny partition for dual booting a Linux distro.

 #### Version 1.0.0
 - As of CoreBench version 1.0.0, there is no storage of data.
 There may be in future updates when a simple cloud solution is found